 Welcoming the outcomes of the conference on Large Carnivore’s Protection held in October 2016 in Rožnov pod Radhoštěm, Czech Republic, which clearly presented a need for enhanced cooperation and common regional approach for the conservation and sustainable management of the Carpathian population of large carnivores, and also demonstrated a significant potential and interest from different stakeholders on this matter, including among others the EU Platform on Coexistence between People and Carnivores, the International Council for Game and Wildlife Conservation, WWF, the International Union for Conservation of Nature;

+Acknowledging the Cancun Declaration on mainstreaming the conservation and sustainable use of biodiversity for well-being, made by ministers at the high-level segment of the United Nations Biodiversity Conference, Cancun, Mexico, December 2016, convinced that integrating biodiversity in forestry, agriculture, and tourism sectors is closely connected to the objectives of the Carpathian Convention.

 Being aware of the importance of agriculture and rural development for the Carpathian region in terms of economy, social aspects, environment, natural and cultural heritage, following the Decision of the Fourth Meeting of the Conference of the Parties, Mikulov, 2014 (COP4/4 para.
 5), and appreciating the development of the Protocol on Sustainable Agriculture and Rural Development;

 Acknowledging the outstanding environmental value and importance of the Carpathian forests, which represent some of Europe’s most significant remaining areas of old growth and natural forests, and underlining the need to protect and raise public awareness on the importance of maintaining these values, and for this reason supporting the elaboration of inventories of virgin and natural forests in the Carpathians and other relevant activities in the Carpathian region;